 Summary

-You cannot connect to a custom AI API natively in Power Automate using a strictly free/standard Office 365 license because the HTTP connector is Premium.
+You generally should not plan on connecting to a custom AI API natively in Power Automate using only a strictly free/standard Microsoft 365 license, because the generic HTTP action and custom connectors are premium scenarios.

-If this is a business requirement, the $15/month Premium license is well worth the cost.
-If this is a personal or low-volume project, Azure Logic Apps is the perfect, virtually free alternative that uses the exact same interface.
+If this is a business requirement, price the correct Power Automate license against the value of the workflow.
+If this is a personal or low-volume project, Azure Logic Apps or a small custom service may be a cleaner usage-based alternative.